 The Family Action Committee (FAC) is the parent body of the Brooklyn Charter School.
 It is organized into committees (i.e. the fundraising committee, education committee, volunteerisms committee, etc.) and assembles to create strategies to support the school, as well as, to discuss and help solve school issues.
 Members of these committees may invite the Head of School or members of the teaching staff to their meetings for support or to gain information or clarity around an issue.
-The committees are facilitated by parents and meet according to the schedule determined by members of the committee.
+The committee.
 Additionally, a steering or executive committee made up of one liaison from each family action committee exists.
-Liaisons present updates of their committee.
-The FAC Chair and the Head of School meet twice each month.
-The FAC has a mailbox in the main office where letters, notes, suggestions and comments can be left for the FAC Chairperson and/or the steering committee.
+Liaisons present updates of their committees to the steering committee.
+One parent who is elected by the parent body chairs the steering committee.
+The FAC Chair and the Head of School meet twice each month.The FAC has a mailbox in the main office where letters, notes, suggestions and comments can be left for the FAC Chairperson and/or the steering committee.